One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 - Tons of monetization options like membership portals, courses, and webinars

 Price-wise, OptimizePress is definitely on the more Premium side of things.
-But the functionality, support, flexibility, and ease of use has made it a no-brainer for me—and if you're here to start a blog with the goal of building an online business for yourself, this is the best route to go.
+But the functionality, support, flexibility, and ease of use has made it a no-brainer for me—and if you're here to learn how to start a blog with the goal of building an online business for yourself, this is the best route to go.

 Over the past few years, I’ve saved hundreds of hours and more than a few headaches by using it.
 So if you’re looking for a great foundation for a blog and online business, this theme is an awesome option.